Joe Rogan: 1988–1994: Early stand-up career

 Rogan had no intention of being a professional comedian.
-He was a fan of comedy from a young age saying of Richard Pryor's special Live on the Sunset Strip, "It affected me in such a profound way.
+He was a fan of comedy from a young age, saying of Richard Pryor's 1982 special Live on the Sunset Strip, "It affected me in such a profound way.
 Nothing had made me laugh like that."
 His friends from gym and Taekwondo school, whom he would make laugh with impressions and jokes, convinced him to try stand-up.
 At 21, after six months preparing material and practicing his delivery, he performed his first stand-up routine on August 27, 1988, at an open-mic night at a Stitches comedy club in Boston.

-While living in Boston and working on his stand-up, Rogan held several jobs to secure himself financially.
-These jobs included teaching martial arts at Boston University and in nearby Revere, delivering newspapers, driving a limousine, doing construction work, and assisting a private investigator.
+While living in Boston and working on his stand-up, Rogan held several jobs to secure himself financially, including teaching martial arts at Boston University and in nearby Revere, delivering newspapers, driving a limousine, doing construction work, and assisting a private investigator.
 Meanwhile, his blue comedy style earned him gigs at bachelor parties and strip clubs.
 One night, he persuaded the owner of a comedy club in Boston to allow him to try a new five-minute routine.
 At the show was talent manager Jeff Sussman, who liked the act and offered to become his manager, which Rogan accepted.

 In 1990, Rogan moved to New York City.
-As a full-time comedian, he was "scratching and grinding" for money and stayed with his grandfather in Newark for the first six months.
-Rogan later cited Richard Jeni, Lenny Bruce, Sam Kinison and Bill Hicks as comedy influences.
+As a full-time comedian, he says he was "scratching and grinding" for money and stayed with his grandfather in Newark for the first six months.
+Rogan later cited Richard Jeni, Lenny Bruce, Sam Kinison, and Bill Hicks as comedy influences.